statement

-Born in Danbury, CT, 1973, Melissa Desmond Mohammadi currently works in Oakley, California.
-She earned a BFA with a concentration in painting and printmaking from Rhode Island College (Providence, RI) and an MFA from Southern Methodist University (Dallas, TX).
-She has enjoyed the generous support of the Montello Foundation Residency in Montello, NV, Kala Art Institute in Berkeley, CA and In Cahoots residency in Petaluma, CA. Her work is in many private and public collections and has been exhibited nationally.
+Melissa Desmond Mohammadi (b.
+1973, Danbury, CT) is an artist living and working in Oakley, California.
+She earned her BFA in painting and printmaking from Rhode Island College and her MFA from Southern Methodist University.
+Mohammadi has been supported by residencies at the Montello Foundation (NV), Kala Art Institute (Berkeley, CA), and In Cahoots (Petaluma, CA).
+Her work has been exhibited nationally, including recent shows at the Palo Alto Art Center, Palo Alto, CA; Whitney Modern in Los Gatos, CA; Bedford Gallery in Walnut Creek, CA; and Project Molène at Good Mother Gallery in Oakland, CA. Her work is held in numerous private and public collections, including Montage Health Foundation, Kaiser Permanente, Dallas College, and Del Mar College.
 She lives with her husband and three children on the Delta of the San Francisco Bay.

 Download a PDF of my resume here.